 The rollout comes amid increased reports of deaths and dangerous injuries associated with HPV vaccination.

-One major concern is that HPV vaccination may be causing causing premature ovarian failure (POF), which is also known as premature menopause, in adolescent girls.
+One major concern is that HPV vaccination may be causing causing premature ovarian failure (POF) in adolescent girls.

-Another is that here is more than twice as much aluminium in Gardasil 9 than in the original vaccination.
+Another is that there is more than twice as much aluminium in Gardasil 9 than in the original vaccination.

 The Gardasil vaccinations contain strains of the human papillomavirus (HPV) and its manufacturer, Merck, say they protects against cervical cancer.